haistol/LogsAnalyzer/README.md

 ## Run Step

 1. Open a command line terminal
-2. On that terminal got to repo directory location on your machine
+2. On that terminal go to repo directory location on your machine
 3. On that terminal run: ```python LogsAnalyser.py``` or ```python3 LogsAnalyser.py```